51Degrees/specifications/pipeline-specification/part3/pipeline-elements/cloud-request-engine.md

 ![Cloud Engine flow](../../../pipeline-specification/images/Device%20Detection%20Cloud%20Engine.png)

-A Pipeline will usually have a single Cloud Request Engine, but may have multiple Cloud Aspect Engines - for example, a Location Cloud Engine, Device Detection Cloud Engine, etc.
+A Pipeline will usually have a single Cloud Request Engine, but might have multiple Cloud Aspect Engines - for example, a Location Cloud Engine, Device Detection Cloud Engine, etc.